 Projects that are funded by citywide development contributions are water treatment plants, trunk mains and reservoirs which as a network service the entire reticulated part of the city.
 This network is interconnected rather than being a series of discrete unconnected networks.

 These projects are funded over the expected capacity life which has been determined for each project, or group of projects.
-Tauranga City has two operative water treatment facilities; the Oropi Water Treatment Plant and the Joyce Road Water Treatment Plant.
-These facilities have largely been funded using citywide development contributions collected over the 2001-2021 period.
+In general, the infrastructure associated with the Oropi and Joyce Road treatment plants has been funded from 2001.
+Infrastructure associated with the Wairari Water Treatment Plant is being funded over roughly 30,000 households starting from the 2022 financial year.